hvanruys/CleanUp/README.md

 ### File Organization

-Files received from EUMETCAST are automatically sorted into directories with the format `YYYYMMDD` (or `YYYYDDD` for some files) based on date information extracted from the filenames.
+Files received from EUMETCAST are automatically sorted into directories with the format `YYYY/MM/DD` based on date information extracted from the filenames.
+The date in the filenames can be of the form YYYYMMDD or YYYYDDD.
 The system uses the configuration file to determine:

 - Which files to process (based on filename patterns)
 - Where to extract the date information from each filename